seunomosowon/TA-mailclient/README.md

 TA-mailclient includes the following new features:

 - Fixed unicode conversion of emails following contributions from Francois Lacombe on GitHub
-    - Also added static mail preamble for line breaks
+    - Also added static mail preamble for line break.
+Event breaking configuration may not be required since the modular input writes individual events separately, but it's always a good idea.
 - Added delineations and extractions to multipart content

 ##### Known issues